AssistiveRoboticsUNH/excercise_learner/README.md

-The code is based on https://github.com/ylmeng/exercise_learner with some modifications made in summer 2016.
+The code is based on Christopher Munroe's code https://github.com/idkm23/exercise_learner with some modifications made in summer 2016.

 Setup
 ====